Top 10 Neuromorphic Computing experts to follow

 Prof. Yannick Bornat: Based at the University of Bordeaux, Bornat’s research revolves around bio-inspired electronic circuits.
 He’s particularly interested in developing electronic synapses for neuromorphic systems.

 Prof. Joerg Conradt: Working at the Technical University of Munich, Conradt focuses on real-world applications of neuromorphic systems.
-His work on vision processing systems for drones and has gained significant attention.
+His work on vision processing systems for drones and robots has gained significant attention.

 Top 10 Neuromorphic Computing experts to follow

-Dr. Giacomo Indiveri: As a professor at the University of Zurich and ETH Zurich, Dr. Indiveri has been instrumental in advancing neuromorphic circuits and .
+Dr. Giacomo Indiveri: As a professor at the University of Zurich and ETH Zurich, Dr. Indiveri has been instrumental in advancing neuromorphic circuits and systems.
 His work dives deep into the intricacies of emulating brain-like computation on silicon devices.

-Dr. Steve Furber: Best known his work on the ARM microprocessor, Dr. Furber, from the University of Manchester, is now involved in the SpiNNaker project—a million-core neuromorphic computing platform inspired by the human brain's architecture.
+Dr. Steve Furber: Best known for his work on the ARM microprocessor, Dr. Furber, from the University of Manchester, is now involved in the SpiNNaker project—a million-core neuromorphic computing platform inspired by the human brain’s architecture.

 Dr. Julie Grollier: Research Director at CNRS-Thales, France, Dr. Grollier is renowned for her contributions to spintronic-based bio-inspired devices, combining the worlds of nanoelectronics and neuromorphic computing.